danweiner/learning-p5-js/README.md

 Watch Dan's video for an example of [creating a button](https://www.youtube.com/watch?v=Rk-_syQluvc&index=14&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
 He does a very nice job of explaining all the steps of creating the button.

-Here's the example code from Coding train, which is better in my opinion than the p5.js ported code.
-Note also that Dan mentions that we could use a function to determine if the mouse is inside of the rectangle.
+The example code from Coding train is better in my opinion than the p5.js ported code.
+Here's [my version](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/ch-5/example-5.5-button-switch) Note also that Dan mentions that we could use a function to determine if the mouse is inside of the rectangle.
 We'll get to that later.

+[Exercise 5.8]() modifies the circle move program to incorporate mousePressed().
+The book only asks to make the circle move when the mouse is pressed, but I updated it so the circle stops when the mouse is pressed as well.